Health & Counseling

 In the event of emergency medical services beyond the scope of care at the Student Health Center, students will be evaluated and treated at Carilion Stonewall Jackson Hospital, located just one mile from campus.

-Washington and Lee's counseling staff is available to help students with a variety of difficulties that might impact not only a student's academic work, but an overall sense of well-being.
+The counseling staff is available to help students with a variety of difficulties that might impact not only a student's academic work but an overall sense of well-being.
 University Counseling provides direct psychotherapy services, assessment of academic problems and (with student consent) collaboration with faculty, administrative personnel or parents to provide necessary supports for struggling students.
 Psychiatric consultation is also available.
 There are various options for appointments and scheduling.

 Student Health Insurance